wsttiger/cudaqx/docs/sphinx/quickstart/installation.rst

     pip install torch

 .. note::
-    CUDA-QX requires PyTorch with CUDA 12.8 or later support.
+    Users with NVIDIA Blackwell architecture GPUs require PyTorch with CUDA 12.8 or later support.
     When installing PyTorch, make sure to select the appropriate CUDA version for your system.